What are the Disadvantages of Public Proxies?

-If you don’t know who owns or manages those public Proxy Servers and network connections, you’re at risk of having your communications monitored, sensitive data stolen, and potentially opening up your company to all kinds of malware.
+If you don’t know who owns or manages those public proxy servers and network connections, you risk monitoring of your communications.
+This can lead to theft of sensitive data and can also expose your company to malware.

-Even if you’re told all the users in the “network” have given their consent, aside from whether that’s verifiable, it is possible that hackers are registering their computers on these networks, with the specific aim of conducting sophisticated “man in the middle” attacks to trick their way into other networks.
+Even if you’re told all the users in the network have consented, hackers may be using these networks.
+They may conduct sophisticated ‘man in the middle’ attacks to try and trick their way into other networks.